dani5612/CheaperEaterBackend/README.md

 5. Setup env variables
     - navigate to the project directory you cloned
     - in the root of the project, create a plain text file called `.env`
-    - in the `.env` file add the following lines `MONGO_URI=mongodb+srv://cheapereater:<password>@<mongo_domain>` `DOORDASH_DEFAULT_AUTH_TOKEN=<token>` `DOMAIN=<domain>`
+    - in the `.env` file you just created, add the following lines `MONGO_URI=mongodb+srv://cheapereater:<password>@<mongo_domain>` `DOORDASH_DEFAULT_AUTH_TOKEN=<token>` `DOMAIN=<domain>`